 As good as it may sound, purchasing a single-word domain name will be very expensive today.
 The domain name Voice.com was purchased for a staggering $30 million in 2019.
 Also, Fund.com was purchased for $12 million in 2008.

-Check out this Wikipedia page if you’re interested in going through a list of high-profile domain names.
+Check out this Wikipedia page to review a list of high-profile domain names.

 5. Research Your Niche